OfficeDev/office-js-docs-pr/docs/outlook/sideload-outlook-add-ins-for-testing.md

 ## Locate a sideloaded add-in

-To learn how to access a sideloaded add-in in your Outlook client, see [Use an Office Add-in in Outlook](https://support.microsoft.com/office/1ee261f9-49bf-4ba6-b3e2-2ba7bcab64c8).
+To learn how to access a sideloaded add-in in your Outlook client, see [Use add-ins in Outlook](https://support.microsoft.com/office/1ee261f9-49bf-4ba6-b3e2-2ba7bcab64c8).

 ## Remove a sideloaded add-in